Blog

 Children with autism find solace in repetitive actions like rocking back and forth when anxious.
 Having a fidget toy at hand is helpful because of the consistent pressure applied when handling it, which also helps promote muscular sensory activity.

-How Kids SPOT Can Help With Anxiety
+How MySpot Can Help With Anxiety in Children

 While there are tips to help cope with autism and social anxiety in children, it is not a one-size-fits-all remedy for every situation.
 We recommend consulting an experienced Occupational or ABA Therapist who will tailor their services to the individual’s needs.

-Kids SPOT has various treatments to help.
+MySpot has various treatments to help.
 We focus on pediatric therapy while specializing in speech, physical, and occupational therapy for children and adolescents from birth to 21 years.
 Our ABA therapy is specially designed to treat Autism Spectrum Disorder (ASD) and related disorders.
 Our range of services is comprehensive, with numerous benefits for patients, some of which include:

 • Assisting in developing children’s physical, social, and cognitive skills to promote social engagement.